hossanrose/app-eks-prometheus/README.md

 ### Application

 Application is build using Python and Flask.
-- Dockerfile for packing the application as a container.
+- Dockerfile for packaging the application as a container.
 - Metrics of the HTTP endpoint /hello monitored.
 - Metrics implementation is done using prometheus-flask-exporter plugin.